XavierBurt/XavierBurt.github.io/essays/final-project-idea.md

 <li> Pin
   <ul>
     <li> The pin is a simple component that just consists of 2 things: A coordinate point, and a string that must contain “https://” </li>
-    <li> The link is not 100% necessarily valid, which is something that will be mentioned in the Terms and Conditions </li>
+    <li> The link is not 100% of the time necessarily valid or safe, If a malicious person were to use the website, they could easily put a malicious link into the pin.
+This is something that will be mentioned in the Terms and Conditions, and will lead to an immediate ban. </li>
   </ul>
   </li>
 <li> Login Page